 From an overall design point of view, the choice of number of blades is not one that only concerns solidity.
 The number of blades has a strong influence of the variation in loading on the VAWT structure.
-The variation of torque is shown to be significantly reduced with three or four blades, rather than two, which is shown in work by Consul et al.[28] and McIntosh et al.
+The variation of torque is shown to be significantly reduced with three or four blades, rather than two, which is shown in work by Consul et al.[27] and McIntosh et al. [31].
+Varying loads are an inherent part of VAWT operation due to the unsteady aerodynamics, and fatigue was a serious design issue with early VAWTs [32].
+The form of the VAWT rotor may be dictated as much by fatigue and structural aspects as it is by aerodynamic benefits.